kiboschool/course-july-2023-onboarding/src/lessons/setup/assignment.md

 **💡 Before you begin:
 **
-- Ensure you have completed the [academic accounts setup](/lessons/setup/academic-accounts.md).
-You will only be able to register with a Kibo account
+- Complete the [academic accounts setup](/lessons/setup/academic-accounts.md).
+You will only be able to register with a Kibo account.
-- Ensure you are logged in to Zoom on the web
+- Ensure you are logged in to Zoom on the web.

 ### Information for full-time students